emilyporterfieldtaylor/emilyporterfieldtaylor.github.io/README.md

 * Tyler Wood - my helpful roommate
 * Leandra - for letting me bounce ideas of her
-* George - for giving me encourgement when all I had completed was my variables
+* George - for giving me encouragement when all I had completed was my variables